Quantum Entanglement and Spectral Form Factor: Discussion and Conclusion

+Quantum Chaos does not have a clear definition.
+We hope to search for solutions from a subregion.
+Thus, a path worth exploring is to probe the relation from an integrable system.
+For example, one can integrate over a subregion to obtain a non-local theory.
+Studying classical dynamics is possible to find explicit evidence of the connection. \\

-We considered a single interval in 2d CFT and a spherical entangling surface in ${\cal N}$=4 super Yang-Mills theory for which the spectral form factor with the modular Hamiltonian offers unit.
-It gives a useful application for constraining the entanglement spectrum.
-In the context of AdS/CFT correspondence \cite{Maldacena:1997re}, it should be particularly interesting because one can look for any universal constraint from the entanglement spectrum.
-This also implies that the discrete holographic study of the tensor network cannot be a complete statement about the AdS/CFT correspondence.
+We considered a single interval in 2d CFT and a spherical entangling surface in $\mathcal{N}$=4 super Yang-Mills theory.
+The spectral form factor with the modular Hamiltonian is 1.
+It gives an example of constraining the entanglement spectrum.
+In the context of AdS/CFT correspondence \cite{Maldacena:1997re}, it should be particularly non-trivial because one can look for any universal constraint from the entanglement spectrum.
+The CFT$_2$ result implies the difference between the discrete and continuum cases.
+Hence the discrete holographic tensor network might not be a complete statement about the AdS/CFT correspondence.